 Jonathan: They sound like they might be the Bose QC-35s.

-Jessica: Indeed, they are.
+Financial Mechanic: Indeed, they are.

 Brad: That’s so awesome.
 So, it just gets funnier.
 That would be my answer to the question as well.
 The purchase of… I bought the less expensive ones, the QC-25s, the wired ones.
 I think they’re $150 on Amazon as I talk here.
 That has changed my entire life.
 I’ve used them every single day.